 Dr. Harris has spent the last 18 years using her policy analysis background, disciplinary training in education, and evaluation expertise to examine the implementation and impact of social programs in order to influence institutional change.
 Her research portfolio includes studies examining national school reform efforts in K-12 settings and racial disparities in educational outcomes.

 Dr. Harris’ research contributions in Rochester include a community-based study that examined the experiences of Latina/o secondary students in local schools.
-Her research has been published in numerous academic journals and edited books and is the co-author of the Plight of Invisibility: A Community-Based Approach to Understanding the Educational Experiences of Urban Latina/os published by Peter Lang.
+Her research has been published in numerous academic journals and edited books and she is the co-author of the Plight of Invisibility: A Community-Based Approach to Understanding the Educational Experiences of Urban Latina/os published by Peter Lang.
 This text examines the inequities confronted by Latina/o families as they negotiated Rochester schools.

 At CGR, Dr. Harris contributes to project focusing on education, public safety, early child care, and organizational change.
 She leads evaluations of the 21st Century Community Learning Center grant at the Eugenio Maria de Hostos Charter School and the Children First Scholarship program in Buffalo, New York.